fsantini/KoboCloud/README.md

 ## Acknowledgment
 Thanks to the defunct SendToKobo service for the inspiration of the project and for the basis of the scripts.
+Curl for Kobo was downloaded from here: https://www.mobileread.com/forums/showthread.php?p=3734553